ARS-Talukder/ARS-Talukder/README.md

 ### Web Developer💖💖

-I am the master😎 of HTML, CSS & JavaScript.
+I am expert😎 of HTML, CSS & JavaScript.
 I know everything what need to make a website.
 I never stop😊 before making the website very Gorgeous.
 If you want a Genius😎 of Web Development.
 You can hire me.
 I will give you 100% Web Solution (In-Sha-Allah)

-Skills: REACT / JS / HTML / CSS / Bootstrap / Tailwind CSS / Node.js / Express.js
+Skills: REACT / JS / HTML / CSS / Bootstrap / Tailwind CSS / Node.js / Express.js / Firebase / MongoDB

 - 🔭 I’m currently working on Own Project
 - 🌱 I’m currently learning Python